-This statement addresses the fiscal year 2024 (from January 1st to December 31st, 2024), in compliance with the requirements of the United Kingdom Modern Slavery Act (2015), the Australian Modern Slavery Act (2018), Canadian Modern Slavery Act (2023) and the California Transparency in Supply Chains Act (2010).
-It sets out the steps taken by Bayer AG and its relevant affiliates ("Bayer"), namely in the United Kingdom: Bayer plc and Bayer CropScience Limited; and in Australia: Bayer Australia Limited, Bayer CropScience Pty Limited, Imaxeon Pty Limited, and Monsanto Australia Pty Limited; and in Canada: Bayer Inc. and Bayer CropScience Inc.
+This statement addresses the fiscal year 2024 (from January 1st to December 31st, 2024), in compliance with the requirements of the United Kingdom Modern Slavery Act (2015), the Australian Modern Slavery Act (2018) and the California Transparency in Supply Chains Act (2010).
+It sets out the steps taken by Bayer AG and its relevant affiliates ("Bayer"), namely in the United Kingdom: Bayer plc and Bayer CropScience Limited; and in Australia: Bayer Australia Limited, Bayer CropScience Pty Limited, Imaxeon Pty Limited, and Monsanto Australia Pty Limited.